DBCDK/bibliotekdk-next-api/README.md

 - **WORKSERVICE_PROFILE**
 The profile
 - **WORKSERVICE_TIME_TO_LIVE_SECONDS**
-Time time for data to live in the Redis cache in seconds.
+Time for data to live in the Redis cache in seconds.
 Default is 86400.
 - **WORKSERVICE_PREFIX**
 The prefix to be used for keys in the Redis cache.
 This may be changed to invalidate entries.
 Default is workservice-1.